w3f/Grants-Program/applications/stampika.md

   - We will have the following repositories `contracts`, `backend`, `frontend` and `landing-page`
   - NFC scans from the mobile app will be handled by the frontend, which makes an API call to the backend to mint an NFT on chain.

 We will be working on abstracting blockchain as much as possible.
+We will only be launching on testnet for our pilot testing.

 We will not include the data analysis dashboard and related endpoints for the Tourism Boards in this Fast Grant and will leave that as future work.